Obstruction

 lmb

 I do not have an ileostomy myself.
 However, I have a dear friend who does, and she's in the hospital right now.
-Unfortunately, a few years ago, her Gastroparesis had done so much damage she had to have her colon removed, and she now has an ileostomy.
+Unfortunately, a few years ago, her gastroparesis had done so much damage she had to have her colon removed, and she now has an ileostomy.
 Her small intestine over the years has lessened in function as well, and the function is low.
 I think I understand the severity of that situation.
 I just don't want to say it.
 She was taken to the ER today and has been diagnosed with an obstruction/blockage.
-So far I understand the doc believes she has bad scar tissue.
-The doc wants to avoid surgery.
+So far, I understand the doctor believes she has bad scar tissue.
+The doctor wants to avoid surgery.
 A tube has been put down into her stomach to drain off everything to relieve the pressure.
 She'll be kept overnight for sure.

 Gray Logo for MeetAnOstoMate